- May 11, 2018

 You can learn more about either one of these services by calling 815-725-5991 and setting up an appointment at Shorewood Family Dental Care.

-Practical & Pretty
+Repair Teeth for Practical & Pretty

 A long time ago, people tried anything and everything you could imagine to replace missing teeth.
 Animal teeth and bones, seashells, and stones are just a few of the things archaeologists have discovered among ancient cultures attempts at teeth repair and replacement.